 Submission of the Dr. Almon R. (Bud) Smith, RCE, AE Leadership Society nomination form is all that is necessary.
 Nominations must be submitted online.
 NAR staff will contact the association executive being nominated to submit the necessary documentation.
 Self-nominations are not accepted.
 The Recommendations and Recognition Advisory Board believes that "honor seeks the candidate," not the reverse.
 Therefore, politicking and campaigning are strongly discouraged.

-Applications are due in April every year.
-Selection shall be made by the AEC/Recommendations and Recognition Advisory Board during the REALTORS® Legislative Meeting and Expo.
+Applications are due May 26, 2021.
+Selection will be made by the AEC/Recommendations and Recognition Advisory Board on June 15.